xulaus/xulaus.github.io/posts/ruby2wasm/2023-06-10-hello-world.md

 You probably have noticed the `Wasm*` types in the above.
 These are mostly just wrappers around small amounts of data that have know how to create WAT fragments.

 The only intresting renderer is `WasmModule` which is just a list of functions at the moment.
-In the module however we also need to initialise out data.
+In the module however we also need to initialise our data.
 While we could just take every byte and use backslash escaping on it this would make the data block pretty unreadable, so we only escape this way if the byte of data is outside the ascii printable range.
 ```rust
 struct WasmModule {
     functions: Vec<WasmFunction>,